No products in the cart.

 When to use a cold treatment in your process?

 - After the Quench: To maximize the benefits, the cold treatment should occur directly after the quench and before the tempering cycle.
-This allows for continuos cooling down to the Mf temp and ensure any retained austenite is not able to stabilize.
+This allows for continuous cooling down to the Mf temp and ensures any retained austenite is not able to stabilize.
 Make sure the whole blade is at room temperature.

 - Snap Temper: Generally not recommended, but if cracking is an issue or a concern especially in the case of clad / san-mai laminated blades (due to uneven temperature distributions and size changes), then a snap temper should be used.
-Temper directly after quenching, at 90-100°C (190-215°F) for 30-60 minutes and prior to any cold treatments.
+Another reason is if time does not allow for further processes that day.
+Temper directly after quenching, at 90-100°C (190-215°F) for 30-60 minutes and before any cold treatments.

-- Inbetween Tempers: Sometimes performing a cryo step between the first and second and even third temper is recommended.
+- In between Tempers: Sometimes performing a cryo step between the first, second and even third temper is recommended.
 The destabilized austenite must be allowed to transform to martensite after cooling and the newly formed, brittle, un-tempered martensite must be tempered.
 NB!
 Any cold treatments should always be followed by a tempering cycle.

 DIY Options for the Knifemaker:

-- Hire a Dewar: Afrox or Air Liquid will hire you a full dewar for a period of time.
+- Hire a Dewar: Afrox or Air Liquid will hire out a full dewar for a while.
 There may be an additional charge for usage if a lot of the liquid nitrogen is used up.
-If you’re inserting your blades and keeping the lid on, very little is actually wasted.
+If you’re inserting your blades and keeping the lid on, very little is wasted.

-I recommend using water to make sure the steel is fully at room temperature (not just the surface, but the core).
-Now water can be a dangerous medium to put a blade into due to cracking… So before doing so, make sure it’s at a temperature that you can safely handle with your bare hands.
-I have 1inch thick aluminium plates that do a great job at sucking the heat out of blades.
+I recommend using water (post quench) to get the steel to room temperature (not just the surface, but the core).
+Now water can be a dangerous medium to put a blade into due to cracking… So make sure it’s already at a temperature that you can safely handle with your bare hands before cooling it further.
+I have 1-inch thick aluminium plates that do a great job at sucking the heat out of blades.
+Read my post on my water cooling plate quench build.

-Once at room temperature, I clamp the blade (or multiple blades) between 10mm thick aluminium plates to make sure the blades stay straight from this point, all the way through final tempering.
+Once at room temperature, I clamp the blade (or multiple blades) between 10mm thick aluminium plates to ensure the blades stay straight all the way through final tempering.

 In Conclusion: